AlinaPeluso/PhenoMeNal/README.md

 ## Section 1: Exploratory analysis

-We aim to investigate the association between human serum $^{1}$H NMR metabolic profiles and various clinical outcomes in the Multi-Ethnic Study of Atherosclerosis ([MESA](https://academic.oup.com/aje/article/156/9/871/255904)).
-The data have been extensively described in this [paper](https://www.ncbi.nlm.nih.gov/pubmed/28823158).
+We aim to investigate the association between human serum 1H NMR metabolic profiles and various clinical outcomes in the Multi-Ethnic Study of Atherosclerosis ([MESA](https://academic.oup.com/aje/article/156/9/871/255904)).

-The original study considers three sets of NMR spectra data: (1) a standard water-suppressed one-dimensional spectrum (NOESY), and (2) a Carr-Purcell-Meiboom-Gill spectrum (CPMG), and (3) a lower resolution version of the CPMG data (BINNED).
+The reference [paper](https://www.ncbi.nlm.nih.gov/pubmed/28823158) considers three sets of NMR spectra data: (1) a standard water-suppressed one-dimensional spectrum (NOESY), and (2) a Carr-Purcell-Meiboom-Gill spectrum (CPMG), and (3) a lower resolution version of the CPMG data (BINNED).
 The BINNED version consists of `M = 655` features, while the NOESY and CPMG contain `M = 30,590` features.
 The BINNED data sample comprises of `n = 3500` individuals, while the NOESY and CPMG data have `n = 3,867` individuals.

 To illustrate the package capabilities, here we reproduce the results for the BINNED version of the data.